Bella Tenebrix

 📘 Narrative:

 ✧ The briefing room lights flickered once—then settled into sterile brightness.
 Bella stood at parade rest beside Brina, the two newly knighted under Arcann’s sudden regime.
 Valkorion’s portrait still hung in the corridor, its edges freshly polished, as if to erase what had happened.
 Orders arrived faster now: assignments by algorithm, targets devoid of context.
 Bella’s first deployment was not to a battlefield but to the Data Spine, where anomalies were to be logged, not questioned.
 She accepted the assignment with neutral efficiency—but inside, her chest tightened with every message flagged for “quiet archiving.”
 Brina clenched her jaw beside her, pacing too much between drills.
 Bella didn’t tell her that she had already begun logging discrepancies—tiny, deniable shifts in surveillance, doctrine, phrasing.
-She almost told Brina everything one night before curfew—before swallowing it, uncertain.
+She almost told Brina everything one night before curfew—before swallowing the words, uncertain.
 Zakuul had always moved in silence.
 Now, the silence was weaponized.

 ✧ The first irregularity came from the Outer Rim intel streams: a cluster of encrypted bursts misrouted through Spire signal towers.
 Official logs listed them as atmospheric echoes.
 Bella knew better.
 She traced the packets to Imperial border stations—destroyed within the hour of transmission.
 Someone was using Zakuulan systems to map vulnerabilities before striking.
 She filed the discovery under “anomalous telemetry” and marked it for internal review.
 A week passed.
 No action.
 Then the file disappeared.
 She confronted her sector commander, voice low, breath measured.
 “Did you archive packet 873-Delta-Red?”
 The woman blinked too slowly, smiled too quickly.
 “There is no such file, Knight Tenebrix.”
 Bella’s spine straightened.
 Her voice did not rise.
 But inside, her pulse thudded like a warning beacon.
 She walked out without permission.
 The silence in the hallway pressed like a hand on her throat.